 Improving without planning permission?
 Check first

-This article highlights what you may be able to do under permitted development rights (PD), but you should always check with your local planning authority to ensure you do not require planning permission, as, in some cases, PD rights may have been removed.
+There’s a whole lot of home improvements you may be able to undertake under permitted development rights (PD), but you should always check with your local planning authority to ensure you do not require planning permission, as, in some cases, PD rights may have been removed.

-If you’re thinking of selling the property in the future, obtain a Certificate of Lawful Development from your local authority via the government’s planning portal confirming the project falls within PD.
-This will usually cost £75.
-For more information, visit planningportal.co.uk.
+If you’re thinking of selling the property in the future, obtain a certificate of lawful development from your local authority via the government’s planning portal confirming the project falls within PD.
+This will cost £103 in England.

 Please note, Scotland, Wales and Northern Ireland each have their own version of these rules, so be sure to check locally.

-- Side extensions are not permitted in conservation areas or Areas of Outstanding Natural Beauty, and any materials used should be similar to the existing property.
+Be aware that side extensions are not permitted in conservation areas or Areas of Outstanding Natural Beauty, and any materials used should be similar to the existing property.

 As long as you’re not extending the overall footprint of your home, permitted development allows you to carry out interior remodelling – such as demolishing interior walls to create an open-plan layout – without obtaining planning permission to achieve open plan room design ideas.

 You’ll need to follow building regulations guidance for some parts of the work, such as structural and electrical changes, though.

 Permitted development allows you to alter the internal space within an existing part of your property as long as you are not increasing the overall footprint.
-This means that it's possible to convert a garage without applying for planning permission.
+This means that it's possible to plan a garage conversion without applying for planning permission.

 Any new windows facing the sides of your property must have obscured glass and cannot open, unless they’re more than 1.7m above the floor of the room.
 It’s also worth bearing in mind that new bay windows are classed as extensions.

 Rooflights can be added to your home without planning permission, providing they don’t project more than 15cm from the roof slope, are no higher than the highest part of the roof and, if they are in a side elevation roof slope are obscure-glazed and either non opening or more than 1.7 above the floor level.

 However, planning permission is required where they would extend forward of the roof plane at the front of the property, and they aren’t allowed on properties in a Conservation Area or Area of Outstanding Natural Beauty.

-PD also allows for the construction of dormer windows, which will provide additional headroom within a converted loft.
-However, these must not sit higher than the highest part of your existing roof, or extend further forward than the roof plane at the front of the house.
+No part of this type of extension should be higher than the highest part of your existing roof, or extend further forward than the roof plane at the front of the house.

 A double storey extension can only be added to your house without planning permission – and under PD rights – if it is at the rear.
 This includes adding a second storey above an existing single storey part of the house.